The Vatican Experience

 *on rare occasions St Peter’s Basilica might be closed without prior notification.
 In this event, we will spend more time inside the Museum and Sistine Chapel.

-INFO ABOUT OUR VATICAN TOUR
+VATICAN TOUR INFO

 **Vatican Museums are equipped with elevators for wheelchair access, but please be aware that elevators are not conveniently located on the group tour route.
 We encourage those with mobility problems to book a private tour, in order to allow the guide to adapt the pace to their specific needs.